diningeachox/G-CNN/Readme.md

 p4 (translations and rotations of 90 degrees)<br>
 p4m (translations and rotations of 90 degrees + reflections)<br>

+There are a lot of similarities with Cohen and Welling's original implementation [here](https://github.com/tscohen/GrouPy).
+The main differences are that Cohen and Welling used Tensorflow and CuPy for GPU acceleration, whereas I used Pytorch and Libtorch for extensions with CUDA kernels.

 # Requirements
 python >= 3.7<br>
 numpy<br>